KostadinDev/deep-gestures/README.md

-READ ME

-# If the instructions below aren't clear enough or you would prefer a live demo, please contact one of us via email

 # Gesture Recognition Pipeline

 Complete pipeline to create an application that can recognize custom gestures made on an Arduino Nano BLE Sense.